Selected Chapters in Theoretical

 Formal machines.

-Turing machine.
-Its modifications (number of tapes, number of heads and direction of their movement).
+number of heads and direction of their movement).
 Nondeterminism.
-Push-down automaton.
-Final automaton.

 Formal grammars.
-Sequential grammars, parallel grammars, controlled derivation in grammars.
+Sequential grammars, parallel

 Computational power of automata and grammars.

 Complexity of languages.
-Computational and descriptive complexity.
+Computational

 Co-operative and distributed systems.